Bussell Island Swim

 BUSSELL ISLAND SWIM

-Born in 2024, The Bussell Island Swim is the brainchild of Knoxville Open Water Swimmer’s Lana Burl and Phil Donihe.
-After visiting and swimming Bussell Island informally for years, it became the obvious choice to host Knoxville’s newest open water swim race.
+After visiting and swimming Bussell Island informally for years, it became the obvious choice to host K.O.W.S. newest open water swim race.
 The Bussell Island Swim hosts 3 different distances: 1-mile, 2.6-km, and a 5.2-km swim.
+The swims are current-neutral, with the 1-mile course fully visible from a paved greenway atop the earthen Tellico dam.
+The 2.6-km loop takes our swimmers from the 1-mile course on an adventure around a small tree-covered island further out into quiet Tellico Lake.
 For full information on the race, check out the tabs below.

 RACE DAY:

-Registration fees includes entry into the race, a commemorative T-shirt, finisher award, post-race snacks and race timing.
+Registration fees includes entry into the race, event T-shirt, unique finisher award, post-race snacks and professional race timing.

-This event is intended to be dual sanctioned by USMS and USA Swimming.
+This event will be dual sanctioned by USMS and USA Swimming.
 Sanction applications pending.
 USMS and USA Swimming swimmers may be mixed in waves.
-Any swimmers affiliated with both NGBs will be asked during registration to declare one affiliation for this event.

 Registration Fees